-Some of our new clients are purchasing design services for the first time.
+Some of our clients are purchasing design services for the first time.
 So, it's incumbent upon us to educate and align them to our organization.
 This is where onboarding comes in.

-We started onboarding a few years ago as a way to familiarize clients with our project management tools.
+We started onboarding a few years ago as a way to familiarize clients with our project management software.
 Since then, it’s evolved into one of the most valuable and transformative processes we lead them through.
 It's designed to earn their trust and build their confidence in our way of working by:

 - establishing clear goals and objectives for the project